ign5oc/Skid-list/README.md

  2: Nathan/BCCM: God dev fixed an hcf core(had to send to AirMarshal).

- 3: Nathan/Payless: Works for many servers.
+ 3: Nathan/Payless: Worked for many servers.
 Has many custom plugins.

  4: Emilo: well you guys should know this guy.